New call-to-action

 A study shows reduced temper outbursts in patients with PWS after 9 months of wearing a vagus nerve stimulation device for four hours daily.

-study-shows-vagus-nerve-stimulation-could-help-treat-behavior-in-pwsTemper outburst and disruptive behaviors are among the most challenging aspects of PWS, both for the individual with PWS and their family (Tsai 2018).
-Now, a promising study finds that four out of five participants had a reduction in temper outbursts after wearing a activated vagus nerve stimulation device.
+study-shows-vagus-nerve-stimulation-could-help-treat-behavior-in-pwsTemper outbursts and disruptive behaviors are among the most challenging aspects of PWS, both for the individual with PWS and their family (Tsai 2018).
+Emerging research suggests that vagus nerve stimulation (VNS) may hold promise as a treatment for reducing temper outbursts in PWS.

 Temper Outbursts in PWS: Past Strategies